ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-24-the-sql-i-love-part-1-scanning-large-table.md

 Summary
 ----

-The main topic for the blog post was related to scanning a large table with 100 000 000 records using `offset` with a primary key.
+The main topic for the blog post was related to scanning a large table with 100 000 000 records using `offset` with a primary key (keyset pagination).
 Overall, 3 different approaches were reviewed and tested on the corresponding dataset.
 I recommend only one of them if you need to scan a mutable large table.

 Also, we revised usage of `EXPLAIN EXTENDED` command to analyze execution plan of MySQL queries.
 I am sure that other RDBMS have analogs for the functionality.